crt26/pqc-evaluation-tools/README.md

 - **test-data**: Contains various sub-directories for the data required to operate the automated testing scripts and is where the results directories will be generated and stored.

   - **alg-lists**: Contains various text files which list the quantum algorithms used by the scripts within the project.
+These text files are dynamically created at setup and will contain the algorithms supported by the versions of the OQS libraries installed at runtime.

   - **results***: Contains the parsed results created by the Python parsing scripts.

-  - **up-results*** Contains the
+  - **up-results*** Contains the outputted un-parsed results from the automated benchmarking scripts.
+The performance metrics stored in these files will not be ready for interpretation yet, and will need parsed using the Python parsing scripts provided by the project before they can be used.

 - **scripts**: Contains the various sub-directories which houses the testing, parsing, and utility scripts.

-  - parsing-scripts: Contains scripts used for parsing the result data.
+  - parsing-scripts: Contains scripts used for parsing the un-parsed results data outputted to the `test-data/up-results` directory.

   - test-scripts: Contains scripts that are used for testing various components of the project.

   - utility-scripts: Contains the utility scripts used by the user and the automated testing scripts.

+## OQS Version Issue Handling
+The repository is currently setup to pull the latest versions of the OQS projects and maintain use of the listed OpenSSL version to ensure the latest available algorithms can be tested.
+Handling has been implemented to accommodate for any changes to the algorithms that are supported by the OQS libraries as newer versions are released.

+**However, as the OQS libraries are still developing projects, if any major changes have occurred to their code bases and this project's scripts does not accommodate this, please report an issue to this repositories GitHub page.**

+The issue will be resolved ASAP and in the meantime, it is possible to change the URL used for the git clones in the `setup.sh` script so that the latest tested versions can be installed instead.
+These can found at the following lines in the main setup script at the projects root:

+- **Liboqs Setup** - Line 308
+- **OQS-Provider Setup** - Line 369

+By reporting this issue, you would be helping ensure that the tool is fully functioning and able to provide the most up to date PQC performance data for yourself and other researchers who may be utilising this benchmarking suite.
+Reporting any issues with the latest versions of the OQS libraries will be greatly appreciated :)

+> Notice: Future versions of this repository will add functionality for providing this temporary fix option to the user in the event of the latest version not functioning.
+Removing the need for them to manually change the git clone URLs to the latest tested versions.

 ## Helpful Documentation Links
 - [liboqs Webpage](https://openquantumsafe.org/liboqs/)